drvinceknight/pfm/book/building-tools/05-modularisation/tutorial/main.md

 ```

 We can now use all of the code we have written in the notebook, first we can
-import the `absorption.py` functions just like any other python library:
+import the functions in `absorption.py` like any other python library:

 ```{code-cell} ipython3
 import absorption